zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 # 1.3.
 Run the pipeline

 # Step 1
 Use Wtdbg2 to generate contigs using long reads and polish the contigs using Illumina short reads.
-Given the nanopore long reads with a 109X sequencing depth and 1Gbp estimated genome size, we used the following command lines:
+Given the nanopore long reads with a 109X sequencing depth and 1Gbp estimated genome size, we used the following commands:

 NANOPORE=nanopore long reads.fastq\
 SHORTREAD1=Illumina paired-end-1.fastq\